 The size of the efficiency benefits Ontario will be able to realize under Market Renewal will be proportional to the degree to which resources are incentivized to operate more efficiently.
 Table 6 reports our assessment of which resource and contract categories will pass the more efficient market incentives through to suppliers under Market Renewal.
 We note that intermediate and peaking resources that are most able to change operational behavior (including gas plants, and demand response) are largely exposed to market incentives, indicating that Market Renewal is likely to achieve significant efficiency gains associated with these resources.
-Baseload nuclear and intermittent renewables are largely insulated from market incentives and so will not likely
+Baseload nuclear and intermittent renewables are largely insulated from market incentives and so will not likely contribute to efficiency gains absent contract amendments, but the efficiency gains would likely be smaller in any case given the baseload and less-controllable nature of these operations.

-&lt;sup>135 Some exceptions and nuances to this payment formula exist.
+Some exceptions and nuances to this payment formula exist.
 For example, some hydroelectric resources have a modest incentive to produce energy during on-peak hours.
 As a bigger exception, most resources have special provisions governing hours with negative prices, such that IESO can implement involuntary curtailments or incentivize economic curtailments as market prices become more negative.

-&lt;sup>136 Ontario Energy Board (2014d).
+Ontario Energy Board (2014d).